Brunsvigia

 History

-The name Brunsvigia was first published in 1755 by Lorenz Heisters (1683-1758), a botanist and professor of medicine at the University of Helmstädt.
+The name Brunsvigia was first published in 1755 by Lorenz Heister (1683-1758), a botanist and professor of medicine at the University of Helmstädt.
 It honours Karl, the Sovereign of Braunschweig, who promoted the study of plants, including the beautiful Cape species B. orientalis.

 Ecology